bowman2001/perplexdoc/content/doc/preview/markdownpreview/index.md

 Most {!salamanders} are nocturnal, and hunt for insects, worms, and other small creatures.

 {{< mnote up=23 >}}
-These HTML tags are not present in the Markdown &Rightarrow; `unsafe: false`.
+These HTML tags are not present in the Markdown &rightarrow; `unsafe: false`.
 They are introduced after Goldmark rendering with `replaceRE` of [replacement codes](/doc/replace).
 {{< /mnote >}}